kostyaniekrasov/react_apple-catalog/README.md

 #### Enhancing performance by implementing debouncing techniques using lodash.debounce.

 #### Adding smooth UI transitions and animations with react-transition-group.

+#### Managing and implementing theme switching using the React Context.

 ## Requirements